DanRam2/Brooklyn-Home-Price-Predictor/README.md

 Final dashboard for user group will make use of the predictions from our models into appealing visuals to help our target user group make better decisions regarding their real estate transactions

+The archival dataset can be found at this location: https://drive.google.com/open?id=1r2nISvGxzBH0qE4nMHM05bMFGYhsfF2u